Busta Rhymes discography

-American rapper Busta Rhymes has released eleven studio albums, three compilation albums, eight mixtapes, one hundred and nine singles (including fiftyseven as a featured artist), fourteen promotional singles and fifty-six music videos.
-Busta Rhymes signed his first recording contract with Elektra Records at the age of just 17, as a member of hip-hop group Leaders of the New School.
-Though the group would disband in 1994, a number of well-received guest appearances on songs by artists including A Tribe Called Quest and Mary J. Blige led Elektra to offer Busta Rhymes a solo contract in 1995.
-His debut studio album, The Coming, was released the following year, with lead single "Woo Hah!!
-Got You All in Check" reaching number eight on the United States Billboard Hot 100 and being certified gold by the Recording Industry Association of America (RIAA).
-As of 2019, Busta Rhymes has sold around 9 million albums.
+The discography of Busta Rhymes, an American rapper, consists of eleven studio albums, three compilation albums, eight mixtapes, 109 singles (including 57 as a featured artist), fifteen promotional singles, and 56 music videos.
+He signed his first recording contract with Elektra Records, at the age of just 17, after he has been contributing as a member of hip-hop group Leaders of the New School.
+Although the group would disband in 1994, him appearing a number of well-received guest appearances on songs by artists, including A Tribe Called Quest and Mary J. Blige, led to Elektra in offering him a solo contract in 1995.
+His debut studio album, The Coming (1996), from which features its lead single, "Woo Hah!!
+Got You All in Check", reached at number eight on the US Billboard Hot 100 and being certified gold by the Recording Industry Association of America (RIAA).
+As of 2019, he has sold around 9 million albums.